Salah Al-Mukhtar

-Salah Al-Mukhtar (صلاح المختار; born 1944 in Baghdad) is the foremost resisting Ba'athist leader of Iraq.
-He was Deputy General secretary of the Arab League and Saddam Hussein's ambassador to many countries.
+Salah Al-Mukhtar (صلاح المختار; born 1944 in Baghdad) is an Iraqi Ba'athist politician who is reportedly the current leader of the Iraqi Ba'ath Party.
+He was Deputy General Secretary of the Arab League and Saddam Hussein's ambassador to many countries.

 He served in the Iran-Iraq war within the Iraqi Army attaining the rank of Colonel.

-He left Iraq for Yemen due to the war in 2003, he then went to Germany during the Arab Spring in 2011.
-Since 3 November 2020 he has been head of the Ba'ath party in Iraq.
+He left Iraq for Yemen following the US invasion in 2003, he then went to Germany during the Arab Spring in 2011.
+Since 3 November 2020 he has been head of the Iraqi Ba'ath Party, reportedly succeeding Izzat al-Douri.